 [Also Read: A Day Trip To The Pinnacles And Lancelin, From Perth]

-Speaking per my experience, booking a day trip (from Perth) will apparently be the best and the most convenient way to explore the region on a fast track, as it will take you to a few big and boutique wineries, a couple of breweries, and (perhaps) even to the regions’ only chocolate factory.
+Speaking per my experience, booking a Swan Valley day trip from Perth will apparently be the best and the most convenient way to explore the region on a fast track, as it will take you to a few big and boutique wineries, a couple of breweries, and (perhaps) even to the regions’ only chocolate factory.

 I think the idea of speed grazing, in small group tours, is simply brilliant.
 You get driven around the place, at a cracking pace, eating and drinking as much as you can in a fairly short time while learning about the local produce.
 Do some shopping during the process if something catches your fancy or simply enjoy the day sampling and watching demonstrations.

 Repeating the fundamentals of seeing, swirling, sniffing, sipping and savouring, we started our day with some sparkling, before slowly moving to sweet whites and reds.
-We tasted a total of eight different selection of wines, with some of the guests feeling overwhelmed and ending up buying a few bottles for later.
+We tasted a total of eight different selections of wines, with some of the guests feeling overwhelmed and ending up buying a few bottles for later.

 The WINEderful tastings, however, soon took a toll and started confusing our tastebuds, as we tried more and more, and further moved to our second winery for another selection of 7 different wines, at Mandoon Estate.
 Another big, though fairly new winery in the region, Mandoon Estate has been producing a large selection of their selective trademark wines.
 Though Swan Valley has over 40 wineries, speaking of the size, most of them are boutique wineries, except for the two — Mandoon and Sanfalford, that produce and sell their wines outside of their establishment in Swan Valley.
 Mandoon Estate also runs an in-house brewery and a restaurant perfect for some delicious afternoon munchies.

 Our tour group grabbed a table at Mandoon’s Homestead Brewery, where I ordered for myself some tapas, and their freshly brewed lager to flush it down.
 And that’s how our first half of the Swan Valley day trip ended.

-Having our stomach satisfied, brain back to senses, and taste buds fairly neutralized, we headed to the first boutique winery at a short drive from the Mandoon.
+Having our stomachs satisfied, brain back to senses, and taste buds fairly neutralized, we headed to the first boutique winery at a short drive from the Mandoon.
 I think I like the idea of visiting boutique wineries and trying their products as they’re more particular and careful about what they produce — almost like buying some fresh produce from a local farmer than shopping in a big supermarket.

-After sampling a few more fine wines that Windy Creek had to offer, we moved to another and the last winery we were visiting for the day — Lancester Winery, which turned out to be my personal favorite, for its perfect ambience that boast perfect mix of indoor and outdoor locale, some great wines — including Chenin blanc, Verdelho, Chardonnay, and the legendary Old Vines Shiraz — and a selection of local gourmet cheese.
+After sampling a few more fine wines that Windy Creek had to offer, we moved to another and the last winery we were visiting for the day — Lancester Winery, which turned out to be my personal favorite, for its perfect ambience that boasts the perfect mix of indoor and outdoor locale, some great wines — including Chenin blanc, Verdelho, Chardonnay, and the legendary Old Vines Shiraz — and a selection of local gourmet cheese.

-It is a unique little venue with brewery equipment on view, tall ceilings, long gorgeous wooden bar-tables and painted pin-up girls on the wall.
+It is a unique little venue with brewery equipment on view, tall ceilings, long gorgeous wooden bar tables and painted pin-up girls on the wall.
 The restaurant area offered a rather casual eating experience with menus and plastic pots, and serviettes, knives and forks at your tables.

-Satisfied and pleased, we moved to our final stop that many of the tour members were long waiting for — the Margeret River Chocolate Factory.
+Satisfied and pleased, we moved to the final stop that many of the tour members were long waiting for — the Margeret River Chocolate Factory.
 As the name rather suggested, it didn’t turn out to be a factory, but just a big, full of chocolate, consumer shop, with more than enough free chocolates to taste and even more to buy.

 - Swan Valley is the first and the only Humane Food Region in Australia, meaning the kind of welfare that animals and their products get here is unmatched.
 Most of the items available here are moreover organic, making their way straight from the paddock to your plate.

-- If you’re looking for some rural charm while living in Perth, Swan Valley has it by the truckload.
+- If you’re looking for some rural charm while living in Perth, Swan Valley has it by truckload.
 It moreover borders two diversified towns of Guildford (popular for its heritage-rich) and Midland (a burgeoning retail hub).

-- The Valley also has its own Heritage Cycle Trail with four different routes, each sign posted to tell stories, and depict interesting characters and points of interest.
+- The Valley also has its own Heritage Cycle Trail with four different routes, each signposted to tell stories, and depict interesting characters and points of interest.
 It’s said that touring the Swan Valley on a bicycle is the best way to go forward, but if only you’ve enough time.